 What should I tell my doctor before I take the first dose of Travatan?Tell your doctor about all prescription, over-the-counter, and herbal medications you are taking before beginning treatment with Travatan.
 Also, talk to your doctor about your complete medical history, especially if you have a history of eye swelling/inflammation or currently have it; closed-angle glaucoma; or if you have an eye infection.

 What is the usual dosage?The information below is based on the dosage guidelines your doctor uses.
 Depending on your condition and medical history, your doctor may prescribe a different regimen.
 Do not change the dosage or stop taking your medication without your doctor's approval.

 Adults and children ≥16 years: The recommended dose is 1 drop in the affected eye(s) once daily, in the evening.

 How should I take Travatan?Do not place Travatan in the eyes while wearing contact lenses.
 Remove the lenses before administering Travatan and wait 15 minutes before reinserting them.

 If you are using Travatan with another drug for your eyes, make sure that you separate the administration of the second drug by 5 minutes.

-What should I avoid while taking Travatan?While using Travatan, do not allow the tip of the dispenser to touch your eye; the dispenser may then have bacteria growth on it, which may lead to an infection in your eye.
+What should I avoid while taking Travatan?While using Travatan, do not allow the tip of the dispenser to touch your eye; the dispenser may then have bacterial growth on it, which may lead to an infection in your eye.

 Do not use Travatan more than once daily, since it may not work as well if used more frequently.